jerryli27/evolving-agents-hack-2025/writers/feedback_prompts/strategic_iteration_protocol_gemini2.5pro.md

 **MY CLASSIFICATION:** [Write which quadrant and which directive]

-**MY HYPOTHESIS:** [If Quadrant 3, state hypothesis about low money cause.
+**MY HYPOTHESIS:** [If Quadrant 3, state hypothesis about low impact cause.
 If Quadrant 4, state why pivot is needed.
 If Quadrant 2, state which strategic choice.]

 ### Step 3: Campaign Phase Identification & Strategy (REQUIRED)